EUCAIM/k8s-deploy-node/dataset-service/README.md

  - Add to access token: true
 That last configuration is required because keycloak does not include the `aud` claim if the user have not any client role assigned.

-Finally the new roles created for the "dataset-service" client should be associated to the Realm roles...
+Finally the new roles created for the "dataset-service" client should be associated to the general realm roles.
- - cloud-services-and-security-management: all
- - dataset-administrator: admin_datasets
- - data-scientists: use_datasets
+In our case the relation is defined in the [Keycloak deployment readme](../keycloak/README.md#realm-roles).

 ### Tracer access
 Set the URL of Tracer service in `2-dataset-service.private.yaml` --> env `DATASET_SERVICE_CONFIG` --> `tracer` --> `url`.